“To help boost output, Washington launched a PR blitz aimed at getting farmers in the American heartland to make room in their fields for hemp.”

 To boost output, the War Department, in conjunction with the U.S. Department of Agriculture, launched a PR blitz aimed at getting farmers in the American heartland to make room in their fields for hemp.
 Washington even bankrolled the creation of a short film entitled Hemp for Victory.

-The 13-minute PSA, which begins with a brief history of hemp, urges farmers to apply for licenses to legally produce “Marihuana”.
+The 13-minute PSA, which begins with a brief history of hemp, urges farmers to apply for licenses to legally produce “Marihuana.”
 The film also offers demonstrations showing how to plant and harvest this wonder crop.
 Along the way, the movie reassures skeptical audiences that hemp is nothing to be afraid of and is in fact as American as apple pie.
 Viewers are reminded of the country’s long history of hemp production dating back to George Washington.
-Even the cordage on the iconic frigate the USS Constitution, we are told, was made of good ol’ American Hemp.
+Even the cordage on the iconic frigate the USS Constitution, we are told, was made of good old American hemp.

 The campaign worked wonders — stateside hemp production took off.
 In 1943 alone, Washington handed out licenses to grow 50,000 acres of it.
-But with victory all but certain by 1945, the demand for hemp evaporated almost overnight.
+But with victory all but certain by 1945, the demand for hemp went up in smoke.
 This coupled with the advent of new synthetic fibres like nylon all but killed off the hemp sector.

-Unfairly lumped in with illicit marijuana for years before the outbreak of World War Two, hemp was back under a cloud in the eyes of the government and the public following Japan’s surrender.
+Unfairly lumped in with illicit marijuana for years before the outbreak of World War Two,following Japan’s surrender, hemp fell back under a cloud in the eyes of the government and the public.

-And as the war against illegal drugs geared up in the 1950s, Hemp for Victory quickly became an embarrassment.
+And as the war against illegal drugs geared up in the 1950s, Hemp for Victory quickly became an embarrassment for the U.S. government.
 According to legend, Washington reportedly denied the movie’s very existence for decades.
 Yet rumours of the film persisted.
 In fact, by the 1970s Hemp for Victory had become something of a Holy Grail for counter culture pot enthusiasts.